 Protagen is able to detect autoantibodies for the prediction and monitoring of immune-related adverse events (irAEs), as well as therapeutic response for patients undergoing cancer immunotherapy, helping pharmaceutical and biotech companies develop safer, more effective immunotherapies.

-Predicting and detecting immune-related Adverse Events (irAEs)
+Immune system profiling and the prediction of immune-related Adverse Events (irAEs)

 Despite the enormous potential of cancer immunotherapy, many patients receiving such treatments experience debilitating and sometimes-fatal irAEs.
 Characterized by an over-activation of the immune system, irAEs pose a significant barrier to immunotherapy success, as they have led to the FDA halting clinical trials—slowing the development of effective cancer immunotherapies.

-Predicting treatment response and overall survival
+Predicting progression-free and overall survival

 To find out more about how autoantibodies can be used to predict therapeutic outcomes, read the immuno-oncology eBook.

 Protagen is dedicated to the development of precision medicine tools that are giving pharmaceutical and biotech companies the power to develop safer anti-cancer drugs, and enabling clinicians to select the right therapy for the right patient.